dbeniamine/vim-compile/README.markdown

     " make clean and make
     noremap <leader>mc :call VimCompileCompile(1,0,0,0,0,1)<CR>

-    " exec
+    " execute
     noremap <leader>e :call VimCompileCompile(0,0,0,0,1,0)<CR><CR>

 ## Configuration

-Three variables can be used to configure the plugin, the two firsts are dictionaries (see :help Dictionary) giving the association filetype => compile or execute rule.
+Four variables can be used to configure the plugin, the two firsts are dictionaries (see :help Dictionary) giving the association filetype => compile or execute rule.
 For instances adding the following to your vimrc will change the compilation